What is Server Management?

 2. Experience in server components & applications

 Industry-leading experts must know the ins & outs of the server components.
-Experience in server components & applications will help admins quickly solve the issues.
+Experience in server components & applications will help admins quickly solve the server issues.
 Inexperienced admins often end up doing random guesswork.

 3. Infrastructure knowledge